Roopa2002D/bookstore-management-system/README.md

-# bookstore-management-system
+# bookstore-management-system  HTML, CSS and JavaScript used as frontend technologies
-I used HTML, CSS and JavaScript used as frontend technologies MySQL and PHP technologies  used as backend. you can run this project using XAMPP
+MySQL and PHP technologies  used as backend. you can run this project using XAMPP